jasonearly/jasonearly.github.io/experience.md

 ---

 ## SUMMARY
 I'm the Founder & Designer of [gruntmonkey](http://gruntmonkey.com/ "gruntmonkey"), a small design practice specializing in process and  problem solving through communication, digital media and iterative development.
 I'm also a maker of limited edition show posters through The Poster Works, a former AIGA member, Mentor, coffee roaster, devout fan of baseball and an advocate on the importance of designs' impact upon all aspects of our lives.
-I've worked for clients such as NASA, M&M/MARS, and Boeing, providing designs that maintain a balance of beauty and functionality.
   <br/>
 <hr>
 <br/>